Benjamin Wedro, MD, FACEP, FAAEM

 Symptoms of laryngitis in adults

-If the cause of laryngitis is infectious, affected individuals will have symptoms of:
+If the cause of laryngitis is infectious, affected individuals will have symptoms of a viral infection:

 - Dry cough